-‘Condom Rape:’ Swiss Court Finds French Man Guilty Of Sexual Assault After Removing Condom During Tinder Hook-Up
+‘Condom Rape:’ Swiss Court Finds Man Guilty Of Sexual Assault After Removing Condom During Sex

 When asked why he did it, the accused explained that the condom ripped in the middle of their lovemaking, so he removed it and continued on without thinking.
 The judge agreed during sentencing and relayed that the Swiss woman more than likely would not have allowed him to continue having sex with her had she known that he’d taken it off.
 He was subsequently sentenced to a suspended term of 12 months in prison.
 The man told French broadcaster RTS that he plans to appeal.

-The victim’s counsel reached out to the Swiss Telegraphic Agency (ATS) and remarked that the decision of the “condom rape” case was one that was “a first for Switzerland,” as well as a push for future legal battles of a similar nature.
+The victim’s counsel reached out to the Swiss Telegraphic Agency and remarked that the decision of the “condom rape” case was one that was “a first for Switzerland,” as well as a push for future legal battles of a similar nature.

 Such is the case of WikiLeaks founder Julian Assange, who, as the Inquisitr previously reported, has evaded Swedish police capture over claims that during two separate sexual interactions with women six years ago, he too removed his condom without notifying either participant.